gvijayar/springbootcamel/README.md

 the _context-path_ `camel-rest-jpa/api-doc`.
 You can access the API documentation from your Web browser at <http://localhost:8080/camel-rest-jpa/api-doc>.

+### Installing on Openshift Container Platform

+1. Create New Projecy in OCP.
+2. Import YAML Tab.
+Copy and Paste contents from CIBuildConfig.yml
+3. Click Add to Project.
+4. Select MySQL Database (Ephemeral or Persistent Storage) with user/pswd and database name.
+For example user/user & sampledb (testing purposes).
+5. Click Add to Project.
+6. Select SpringBootLatest template.
+Name = camelspringboot, Git URL = https://github.com/gvijayar/springbootcamel.git
+7. Select Advanced.
+Here enter the credentials to connect with the MySQL DB created in Step #4.

 ### Forum, Help, etc

 If you hit an problems please let us know on the Camel Forums